2014–15 Derby County F.C. season: January

 There were also players who moved away from Derby County during the January transfer window.
 Mark O'Brien extended his loan deal at Motherwell on 5 January 2015.
 His deal was originally a half-season loan, but was extended for the rest of the season.
 On 9 January 2015, Alefe Santos joined League One club Notts County, on a one-month youth loan deal.
 Kwame Thomas made a similar move three days later, also moving to Notts County on a one-month youth loan.
 On 15 January 2015, striker Conor Sammon's loan deal with Ipswich Town was terminated early, and on the same day he joined Rotherham United on loan for the rest of the season.
 On 23 January 2015, Paul Coutts and Kieron Freeman joined League One club Sheffield United permanently.
 Coutts joined for an undisclosed fee, whereas Freeman joined for free, after cancelling his contract at Derby by mutual consent.
 Defender Tom Naylor left the club on loan on 30 January 2015.
 He joined League Two club Burton Albion for the rest of the season.

 Striker Leon Best's loan with Derby was cancelled on 6 January 2015, by activating a clause in his contract.
 The original loan deal was season-long, however he was sent back to his parent club Blackburn Rovers.
 On 15 January 2015, Jordon Ibe was recalled by his parent club Liverpool, therefore ending his loan at the club with immediate effect.

 On 6 January 2015, Steve Round joined Derby County's coaching staff on a part-time basis.
-Round had previous spells at the club as a player and coach, and has worked with Head Coach Steve McClaren before as well.
+Round had previous spells at the club as a player and coach, and had worked with Head Coach Steve McClaren before as well.